Skip to main content

 useMutationPatchUser.tsx

-In case of queries we also need somehow to manage and store query keys and invalidation groups.
+We also need to manage and store query keys and invalidation groups in case of queries.
 Never define them inside hooks.
 The whole set of keys EOT will become a mess in this case.
-Query keys are similar to primary keys in databases, so it is good to normalize them, see database normal forms - 1NF, 2NF, and 3NF (normalization is not required, but it helps a lot).
+Query keys are similar to primary keys in databases, so it is good to normalize them.
+See database normal forms - 1NF, 2NF, and 3NF (normalization is not required, but it helps a lot).

 Query keys and invalidation groups